Pain Management

 Naltrexone was initially approved to treat disorders such as alcoholism and opioid addiction.
 Its primary function in the body is to block opioid receptors.

 At lower doses, naltrexone has shown promise in managing pain.
-Low-dose naltrexone (LDN) has carved out a niche as a non-addictive alternative to opioids.
+Low dose naltrexone (LDN) has carved out a niche as a non-addictive alternative to opioids.
 By blocking opioid receptors, LDN helps alleviate pain without the risk of addiction.

 LDN works by inhibiting glial cells, which reduces inflammation and subsequently mitigates pain.
 While commercially available naltrexone is typically in 50 mg doses, compounding pharmacies customize LDN into lower doses tailored to individual patient needs.